|

 WHEN HANDLING CAUSTIC SODA AND HYDROCHLORIC ACID

-1. Add 500 ml deionised water to a preserving jar or glass bottle.
+1. Add 500 ml deionised water to a preserving jar or bottle.
 Then add 25 g of caustic soda while wearing protective goggles and gloves.
 Allow enough space for shaking.
-Once the caustic soda is dissolved, add 50 g powdered San Pedro - a large bore funnel is useful if using a bottle.
-Initially the liquid will be very thick.
-Leave the basified cacti for a couple of days to thin out.
+The caustic soda will need shaking to dissolve, or the bottle base will become very hot.
+Once dissolved add 50 g powdered San Pedro - a large bore funnel is useful if using a bottle.
+Shake the bottle - initially the powder will form into a solid lump.
+Leave the basified cacti for a few days to thin out.

 2. Add at least 10% xylene to the volume, recap the jar or bottle and warm to hand hot in a water bath (around 50 ºC).
 Remember that xylene fumes are flammable.
 (Storing xylene in a freezer will reduce the fumes or wear a mask with a charcoal filter.)
 Loosen and retighten the lid to release any pressure.
 (If necessary, wrap PTFE plumbing tape around a plastic wine cork to get a tight fit, but ensure that it is held firmly during agitation.)
-Use a glass container as xylene attacks certain plastics and bottles can deform and leak when heated.
+Care is required if using plastic screw cap bottles as they can deform and leak when heated excessively.
 The bottle must now be shaken vigorously for at least a minute while wearing protective goggles and gloves - the mescaline shuffle!
 Vigorous agitation will create an emulsion but gives a much greater yield than gentle agitation.
 Heat will not clear the emulsion but it should resolve gradually by repeatedly freezing and thawing.
 Once frozen there should be a clear partition between the solid caustic soda solution and the (now green) xylene floating on top, which can be poured in another sealed container.
-A number of freezing and thawing cycles are required to remove all the xylene.
+A number of freezing and thawing cycles are required to remove all the xylene - avoid hot water with frozen glass bottles as they may crack.
 The lid should be tight, although it may need hot water to unfreeze it, as xylene vapour will taint any food in the freezer.
 If the lid is left loose then secure Clingfilm over the opening with an elastic band or use plumbing tape to prevent fumes.

 If hydrochloric acid is available a hydrochloride salt can be produced which makes measurement of dosage more accurate and enables the xylene to be reused.
 To create pure white crystals hydrogen chloride gas is bubbled through the non-polar solvent.
 Aqueous extractions will produce a brown powder which although less attractive is perfectly adequate and far less hazardous to produce.
 Ten drops of 10% HCl solution by volume (v/v) are added to deionised water and shaken in a sealed container with the collected xylene, after warming to hand hot in a water bath.
 The phases are separated by freezing.
-Pour the xylene back into the basified cactus container and thaw the aqueous phase.
+Pour the xylene back into the basified cactus container and thaw the aqueous phase - avoid hot water with frozen glass bottles as they may crack.
 The liquid is then evaporated in a rectangular Pyrex dish on a hotplate outdoors or in a well ventilated area, away from people or animals.
-The resulting extract can be rinsed in acetone to remove the sticky green material, making handling easier.
+The resulting extract can be rinsed in acetone (ideally anhydrous) to remove the sticky green material, making handling easier.
+Scrape all the extract into one corner of the rectangular Pyrex dish, tilt and add acetone with a pipette (as it is difficult to pour).
+Mix the extract thoroughly in the acetone, allow to settle, then slowly tip the acetone out of the opposite corner of the dish, removing any residue with a tissue.
+Repeat if necessary.
+Dry the dish on a hotplate, then powder the extract by chopping with a single edged razor blade.
 The (now yellow) xylene should be reused to extract the remaining mescaline from the basified cactus powder.

 50 g of dried San Pedro might contain at most 1% mescaline = 0.5 g.